matthewwall/weert/README.md

 | 201      | Success               |
 | 415      | Invalid content type  |

-If successful, the server will return the metadata of the new platform encoded as JSON in the response body.
+If successful, the server will return the metadata of the new platform.
 The URI of the new platform will be returned in the `Location` field.

 *Example*